Bluedot-Innovation/documentation/docs/Canvas/Single Sign-On support.md

 ### Step 1: Confirm Your Identity Provider (IdP)

-Confirm the Identity Provider (IdP) you're using, ensuring it supports standard protocols like SAML, OIDC, OAuth, or JWT.
+Confirm the Identity Provider (IdP) you're using, ensuring it supports SAML 2.0.

 ### Step 2: Share Your SSO Details